Gray codes and symmetric chains: Pairwise edge-disjoint SCDs

 We begin by constructing the SCDs in~$Q_5$ and~$Q_7$ mentioned in Table~\ref{tab:small-scds}.

 \begin{lemma} $Q_5$ contains three pairwise edge-disjoint SCDs, $Q_7$ contains four pairwise edge-disjoint SCDs, and this is best possible. \end{lemma}

-\begin{proof} We consider the graph~$Q_n$ with the two vertices in the outermost levels~0 and~$n$ removed, and we identify all bitstrings that differ only by rotation into so-called \emph{necklaces}.
+\begin{proof} For prime~$n$, we consider the graph~$Q_n$ with the two vertices in the outermost levels~0 and~$n$ removed, and we identify all bitstrings that differ only by rotation into so-called \emph{necklaces}.
 The resulting graph~$N_n$ is a multigraph version of the cover graph of the \emph{necklace poset}.
 Specifically, the multiplicity of the edges in~$N_n$ corresponds to the number of ways a bit from a necklace can be flipped to reach the corresponding adjacent necklace.
-E.g., in~$N_5$ the necklace~$x:=10000$ has two edges leading to~$y:=11000$, as we can flip the second or the fifth bit in~$x$ to reach~$y$.
-This way, a necklace on level~$k$ has $n-k$~edges going up, and $k$~edges going down, like the vertices in~$Q_n$.
+Here we use that $n$ is a prime number, so every necklace in~$N_n$ corresponds to exactly $n$ bitstrings in~$Q_n$.
+For example, in~$N_5$ the necklace~$x:=10000$ has two edges leading to~$y:=11000$, as we can flip the second or the fifth bit in~$x$ to reach~$y$.
+This way, every necklace on level~$k$ has $n-k$~edges going up, and $k$~edges going down, like the vertices in~$Q_n$.
 The multigraphs~$N_5$ and~$N_7$ are shown in Figure~\ref{fig:n57}.
-If $n$ is prime, then every SCD in~$N_n$ corresponds to an SCD in~$Q_n$, by turning each chain from~$N_n$ into $n$~chains in~$Q_n$ obtained by rotating a representative of each necklace in all possible ways.
+Now observe that every SCD in~$N_n$ corresponds to an SCD in~$Q_n$, by turning each chain from~$N_n$ into $n$~chains in~$Q_n$ obtained by rotating a representative of each necklace in all possible ways.
 Moreover, one of the chains of length~$n-2$ needs to be extended by the all-zero and all-one bitstring to a chain of length~$n$ in~$Q_n$.
 Observe that in this way, $k$ edge-disjoint SCDs in~$N_n$ give rise to $k$ edge-disjoint SCDs in~$Q_n$.

 As~$n=5$ and~$n=7$ are prime, we thus obtain three edge-disjoint SCDs in~$Q_5$ from the SCDs in~$N_5$ shown in Figure~\ref{fig:n57}~(a), and four edge-disjoint SCDs in~$Q_7$ from the SCDs in~$N_7$ shown in Figure~\ref{fig:n57}~(b).
 These SCDs use up all middle edges, so this is best possible. \end{proof}